jtholloran/shots/README.md

 <img src="promo/preview.jpg" style="max-width:900px">

-Command + Shift + E: Sketch generates all the sizes required by the App Store for iPhone 4, SE, 8, 8 Plus, 11, 11 Pro, and 11 Pro Max.
+Command + Shift + E: Generates all the sizes required by the App Store for iPhone 4, SE, 8, 8 Plus, 11, 11 Pro, and 11 Pro Max.

 Enjoy! :facepunch: